elotroalex/chiens/_texts/translation.md

 - alas.
 - Everything disappears, everything falls apart.
 - nothing matters anymore but the skies I remember
-- nothing's left but to go down one staircase, step by step
+- nothing is left but to go down one staircase, step by step
-- nothing's left but one little stolen cinder rose
+- nothing is left but one little stolen cinder rose
 - but one aroma of naked women
 - but one country of fabulous explosions
 - but one burst of pack-ice laughter